IK-AVI/doctest/bli-guides/bli-service-troubleshooting.md

 _BeoLiving Intelligence_.
 This method must be used as last alternative to restore proper operation.

 Send us an email to _support@khimo.com_ requesting _BeoLiving Intelligence Recovery Mode Guide_ and _recovery.zip_ file.
-All information shared by us is confidantial and must not be distributed.
+All information shared by us is confidential and must not be distributed.